APC-SoCIT/APC_2025_2026_T1_SS231_G05-APC-AttendEase/README.md

  **You should see:**
 ```
+✅ Serving React app from /dist (if built)
 Graph API credentials not found.
 Online attendance tracking will not work.
 Express server listening on port 3333
 ```
 *Note: The Graph API warning is normal for local development*